Fact Sheet 675

 It is not a good indicator of how serious the hepatitis is, or how fast it will progress.
 It is also more complicated to use in evaluating response to treatment.

-However, lower viral loads are associated with better response to HCV therapy.
+in the past, lower viral loads are associated with better response to HCV therapy, but this is no longer the case with modern HCV drugs.
 Also, higher viral loads are linked to higher risk of transmission of HCV, at least from pregnant mothers to their newborns.

 There are several types of HCV viral load response to treatment: ETR (end-of-treatment response):